Well, our nest has been empty for a bit now, but nothing seems to have changed.

-Erin does live with some roommates about two blocks away.
-She didn’t move too far from the nest.
-We see her when she needs us to puppy sit for her puppy, ‘Goddess’ Athena, or when she needs to come do her ‘grocery shopping’ in our kitchen pantry.
+Erin owns her own condo five minutes away.
+I’m sure she planned that for easy access.
+We see her when she needs us to puppy sit for her puppy, Sage, or when she needs to do her ‘grocery shopping’ in our kitchen pantry.

-Although Stuart still lives at home, he has a full-time job on a local farm and seems to love the work and his boss.
+Stuart has a full-time job on a local farm and loves the work and his boss.
 They seem to value him too as they treat him very well.

-Both of them are very hard workers and I have no doubt they’ll succeed in any endeavor.
+Both Erin and Stuart are very hard workers and I have no doubt they’ll succeed in any endeavor.

 So, I sit here and glory in the occasional sighting of my elusive kids (oops! young adults), continuing all the while to deal with the ‘tracks’ they leave behind.